 Limitations of 5000k

-The light that is too bright may be good enough for you, but it can be a huge distraction for others on the road behind steering wheels.
+The light that is too bright may be good enough for you, but it can be a massive distraction for others on the road behind steering wheels.
 It can cause blind shock that will eventually result in a panic over losing control over the break.
-Thus, like a chain reaction, it can spread across the road, causing damage or, worse, robbing lives.
+Thus, like a chain reaction, it can spread across the road, causing damage or robbing lives.

 Main Features of 6000k